 Students should come prepared to discuss weekly course readings in each class.
 One unexcused absence is permitted.
-Additional absences will result in a penalty to students' course grade (i.e., a deduction of 10 attendance points per additional unexcused absence).
+Additional absences, if not excused (please contact the instructor with appropriate documentation), will result in a penalty to students' course grade (i.e., a deduction of 10 attendance points per additional unexcused absence).

 As dynamic and interactive discussion is at the heart of this course, it is expected that all seminar members will be active participants, at minimum, read all required readings, and attend class on a regular basis.
 The seminar will only be successful if every member attends on a regular basis.
-Recommended readings can be provided by the instructor for those who decide they have a particular interest in the topic.
+Recommended readings can be provided by the instructor as there is interest.